1b5d/llm-api/README.md

 docker compose -f docker-compose.gpu.yaml up
 ```

+Note: currenty only `linux/amd64` architecture is supported for gpu images

 ## Llama on CPU - using llama.cpp

 You can configure the model usage in a local `config.yaml` file, the configs, here is an example: